 Terraform modules are essential for reusability, and hosting them in a registry and leveraging versioning can help address issues from the start.

-Apart from being able to leverage features such as Contexts, Policies, and Worker Pools, with Spacelift’s registry, you are also unlocking tests that help to ensure your module is working properly, and you can even check the code for vulnerabilities by leveraging lifecycle hooks.
+You can access features such as contexts, policies, and worker pools.
+You can also unlock tests that help to ensure your module is working properly, and you can even check the code for vulnerabilities by leveraging lifecycle hooks.

-You can check out how easy it is to configure a module here, and if you want to leverage Dependabot to automatically update your modules, this configuration will be helpful.
+Check out how easy it is to configure a module here.
+To leverage Dependabot to automatically update your modules, this configuration will be helpful.

 MFA